oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/fishTailCurvature.md

 - the parameters "saveCurvaturePlots", "saveTailAngleGraph", "saveSubVideo", "saveCurvatureData" (all at 0 by default), if set to 1, will respectively create inside a "perBoutOutput" folder (inside the result folder): a curvature plot for each bout, a tail angle graph for each bout, a sub video for each bout, and a file containing the raw curvature data.

+- "colorMapCurvature" (default value, 'BrBG'): colormap used to plot the curvature, colormap choices can be seen [here in the 'Diverging' paragraph](https://matplotlib.org/3.5.1/tutorials/colors/colormaps.html)

 - "perBoutOutputYaxis": you can specify the range of the y axis of the tail angle plot with this parameter.
 For example choosing the value [-100, 100] will create a tail angle plot axis going from -100 to 100.
 When no value is set for this parameter (by default), the range of the y axis will be automatically chosen by matplotlib.